zanooybg23/Discord-AI-Bot-Quickstart-6/README.md

 # Discord-AI-Bot-Quickstart-6
-Users only need to create a Discord bot and run the program to enjoy six AI functionalities.
+Users can enjoy six AI functionalities by simply creating a Discord bot, running the program, and no further commands are required.
+The bot will automatically generate a response based on any text input it receives.

 ## Usage

 1. Download the `start.exe` file from the releases page.
 2. Double-click the `start.exe` file to run the program.
-3. A window will appear asking you to input your Discord bot's key.
-Input the key and click "OK".
+3. A window will appear asking you to input your bot's key and token, and click the "Select Model" button to choose the desired AI model.
 4. Once the bot is running, it will automatically generate a response based on any text input it receives.

 ## Example